gmoehrke/FastFX/README.md

 ## Overview
 <a id="markdown-Overview" name="Overview"></a>

-FastFX is an Arduino library that builds on the FastLED library for creating effects and animations for LED Strips.
+FastFX is an Arduino library that for creating LED Strip effects and animations.
 The principle idea behind the library is to provide a set of reusable classes/objects to create and display multiple colors/animations/etc. consistently in any sketch.
 Effects are written as classes/subclasses and displayed by a common controller object.
 By defining effects as objects, FastFX is able to provide capabilities that are common to all effects without the need to custom code them for each individual effect.
 These capabilities include:

 - Automatic crossfade between "frames" - useful for smoother transitions in slower moving sequences.
 - Automatic crossfade between effects - gradual fade between effects when changing from one effect to another